Use the links below to find answers to our most frequently asked questions. Don’t see the questions you have? Get in touch!

 There are approximately 140 emergency phones on the UW campus, including the blue light phones (in areas like Picnic Point and the Lakeshore Path), phones in parking ramps (including elevators), and in many buildings.
 Click here for a list of emergency phones on campus.
 These phones dial 911 directly with the push of a button, and the call is connected to the UW-Madison Police Department Communication Center.
 These phones are to be used for emergencies only.
 When the button is pressed, the dispatcher will receive the call, along with the location of the phone the call is coming from, and an officer will be sent to check the area whether or not you speak with the dispatcher.
 If you accidentally push the button, please remain on the phone to inform the dispatcher there is no emergency.
 All emergency phones on campus are tested once per month to ensure they are working properly.
 If you have additional questions regarding emergency/blue light phones on campus, please contact UW-Madison Police Department Communication Manager LeAnn Krieg at (608) 265-9531.

-If you are using a campus land line telephone (Centrex phone), you do not need to dial 9 before dialing 911.
-However, if you do not dial the 9 for an outside line first, it may take a few seconds longer for the phone system to realize you are dialing 911 and get you connected.
-You can also dial 8 before dialing 911.
+If you are using a campus landline telephone (Centrex or VoIP phones), you do not need to dial 1 or 9 before dialing 911.
+However, if you do not dial the 1 or 9 for an outside line first, it may take a few seconds longer for the phone system to realize you are dialing 911 and get you connected.
 The important thing to remember -- even if you hear a pause before the line is connected, stay on the line.
 If you hang up and redial, you will start the process from the beginning.
-If you are attempting to make an international call and dial 9 or 8 for an outside line, then dial 1, then pause for several seconds, the system may also connect you to 911.
-If this happens, stay on the line to explain to the dispatcher what happened.

 The UW-Madison Police Department does not currently participate in a police patch exchange program.
 We certainly wish you the best of luck with your collection, and thanks for your support of law enforcement!